mui/mui-x/docs/data/date-pickers/localization/localization.md

 :::warning
 This page focuses on the translations of the texts inside the Date and Time Pickers.
-If you want to format the text based on some locale, have a look at the [Localized dates](/x/react-date-pickers/adapters-locale/) page.
+If you want to format the text based on some locale—have a look at the [Localized dates](/x/react-date-pickers/adapters-locale/) page.
 :::

 ## Set translations globally